• Skip to primary navigation

 This fried cabbage without bacon is the slightly healthier vegan version, but no less flavourful.
 We use turmeric, ginger and sweet paprika to make it so delicious.
 So simple to make in a skillet while other dishes are being made.

-If you love to up the flavour with sides for your dinner meals, then perhaps you may also like to see my ginger Brussels sprouts, my roasted zucchini and potatoes and my coconut turmeric rice.
+If you love to up the flavour with sides for your dinner meals, then perhaps you may also like to see my ginger Brussels sprouts, my air fryer bok choy, my roasted zucchini and potatoes and my coconut turmeric rice.
 All tasty and easy to make!

 Jump to: